This job posting is no longer active.

 Applications will be accepted through 4:59 PM MST on the posting end date.

-A one-time $5,000 RECRUITMENT BONUS is offered for this position to non-State of Idaho employees.
+A one-time $5,000 RECRUITMENT BONUS is offered for this position.
 Recruitment bonus criteria must be met.

 EXAMPLE OF DUTIES